Acrylic Painting Tips for Artists

 Value contrast

 A sharp contrast between light and dark color is called value contrast.
 You will agree, humans' eyes are very responsive to value contrast.
+When a painter uses light and dark shades in their painting, it creates a sense of depth and three-dimensional look, making the painting more dynamic.

 When you change any one aspect of color (the value, hue, or saturation), you should understand that there are usually implications on the other aspects.
 Hence this is widely considered by artists before making changes to any part.